 And raining tears of joy

 [Feature Image: a black and white photo of the profile of a person from the shoulders up.
-The person has a large curly afro.
-A dark colored tank top is partial visible.
-The person’s mouth is closed and they have a small smile on their face.]
+The person has a large curly afro and is wearing a dark tank top.
+The person’s mouth is closed and they have a small smile on their face as they look upward.]